aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

    ```
    npm run deploy
    ```
-10. If you want to validate the deployment with integration tests.
+10. If you want to validate the deployment with integration tests:
    ```
    npm run setup
    npm run integ
    ```

-11. When you are done you can clean up the deployment.
+11. When you are done you can clean up the deployment:
    ```
    npm run destroy
    ```
 ## Usage
-To start a job, place an `ImageRequest` on the `ImageRequestQueue` by going into your AWS Console > Simple Queue System > `ImageRequestQueue` > Send and receive messages > and enter the below sample of an `ImageRequest`
+To start a job, place an `ImageRequest` on the `ImageRequestQueue` by going into your AWS Console > Simple Queue System > `ImageRequestQueue` > Send and receive messages > and enter the provided sample for an `ImageRequest`:

 **Sample ImageRequest:**